UAlbertaALTLab/itwewina/neahtta/README.md

 ### Python

 Use [virtualenv][venv] to create an environment with requirements.txt.
-The virtualenv could really go anywhere, but I find it useful to keep it in a local directory so that I always know where it is.
+The virtualenv could really go anywhere, but a common convention is to save it in the local directory so that you always know where it is.

     virtualenv .venv
     source .venv/bin/activate
     pip install -r requirements.txt

+Additional dependencies that you may need while developing NDS/itwêwina are in `requirements_dev.txt`:

+    pip install -r requirements_dev.txt

 If more requirements become necessary, be sure to update the file and check it in.